jjoliet/Kreuzberg_SER316/README.md

 When opening memoranda in eclipse try to do a File->"Open Projects from file system" instead of importing from the package explorer.
 I find that a plain import doesn't work. - frankleveque(fleveque)

+Very helpful readme.
+Followed the directions listed here and in the video, Memoranda worked with no issues. - akijowsk